ellipsoid/plan_my_fringe/README.md

 plan_my_fringe
 ==============

-~~To visit the live site, please visit http://plan-my-fringe.herokuapp.com/ (If the dyno is sleeping, this make take a few seconds.)~~ The site is down for the season, please check back again in July.
+To visit the live site, please visit http://plan-my-fringe.herokuapp.com/ (If the dyno is sleeping, this make take a few seconds.)

 For more information about the Fringe Festival, please visit http://www.fringefestival.org/